Boston Medical Center (BMC) Grayken Center for Addiction Training and Technical Assistance (TTA)

 Visit webpage

-Pregnant, Postpartum, and Parenting Persons with Substance Use Disorder
+Pregnant, Postpartum, and Parenting Patients with Substance Use Disorder

 A Collaborative Approach to the Treatment of Pregnant Women with Opioid Use Disorders: Practice and Policy Considerations for Child Welfare, Collaborating Medical, and Service Providers